-The minimum bunch weight shall be 75 g.
-This provision does not apply to packages intended for single servings.
+The minimum bunch weight shall be 75 g for "Extra" Class and Class I. This provision does not apply to packages intended for single servings in all classes.

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.